ga-wdi-boston/ember-object/README.md

 Suppose we wanted `bob` to have a property called `fullName` which was equal to his given name plus his surname.
-We could obviously define a function in the Class definition to return that value.
+We could now define a function in the Class definition to return that value.

 ```js